mutebg/online-store/README.md

 * Better email templates
 * Add option to update order from administration
 * Style user order page
-* Animation when user click on Add to basket button and on the basket in top bar
 * Icons
 * Carousel in product page
 * Add date and status to order